heaji-lee/Travel-Buddy/README.md

-# ‼️Currently still in development‼️

 # 🌍 Travel Buddy

 A modern, full-stack travel planning application that helps users organize their trips, manage itineraries, and track budgets all in one place.
+Ask an agent to plan your trip!

 ## ✨ Features

 - **Trip Planning**: Create and organize travel plans with detailed information
 - **Itinerary Management**: Plan daily activities and schedules
+- **AI Travel Agent**: Generate personalized day-by-day itineraries based on destination, trip length, and travel preferences
 - **Budget Tracking**: Set and monitor your travel budget across different categories
 - **Travel Preferences**: Customize trips based on travel style, companions, and interests
 - **Modern UI**: Clean, responsive design with smooth animations and intuitive navigation